Priti-16/OEMS/README.md

-The Online Examination Management System (OEMS) is a Spring Boot–based web application
+It is Online Examination Management System (OEMS) is a Spring Boot–based web application